zhubao315/learn-agentic-ai/README.md

 This repo is part of the [Panaversity Certified Agentic & Robotic AI Engineer](https://docs.google.com/document/d/15usu1hkrrRLRjcq_3nCTT-0ljEcgiC44iSdvdqrCprk/edit?usp=sharing) program.
 It covers AI-201, AI-202 and AI-301 courses.

+**This repo addresses the critical challenge: “How do we design AI agents that can handle 10 million users without failing?”**

 <p align="center">
 <img src="./img/cover.png" width="600">
 </p>